 3) Write about what happened

 Why did you hit that speed bump?
 Many of us could afford to improve our relationship with food.
-Often, we associate it with comfort, whether that’s childhood memories of cozy batches of chocolate chip cookies or a glass (or bottle) of wine at the end of a long day or week.
+Often, we associate it with comfort, whether that’s childhood memories of cosy batches of chocolate chip cookies or a glass (or bottle) of wine at the end of a long day or week.
 In essence, it’s a habit that forces us into a place where we don’t necessarily grant ourselves the opportunity to even make a decision.
 Before we know it, we’re staring down at an empty plate without remembering how we got there.
 Write it down.

 If you’re prone to stress eating or emotional eating, processing those emotions before the binge (preventative) or after the binge (to help identify your trigger) can be incredibly helpful.
 Perhaps, you’ll uncover motivators you’d never thought to question before.
 That way, you have an idea of what your patterns are in the future.